zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/uss/README.md

 }
 `````

-**Create a file, add data to file, and retrieve file's data with filters**
+**Create a file, add data to file, retrieve entire file content, and retrieve file content via filters and range**

 ````java